LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Study Abroad (www.gvsu.edu/studyabroad)

 Grand Valley urges all students to seek study abroad experience.
 Foreign language majors and minors will make exceptional progress by combining study abroad with their formal coursework on the home campus.
-Moreover, approved study experiences of varying lengths-summer, semester, or academic year-carry full academic credit for all participants, including non-majors.
-The majority of programs currently offered takes place during the summer and are accompanied by a Grand Valley State University faculty member.
+Moreover, approved study experiences of varying lengths - summer, semester, or academic year - carry full academic credit for all participants, including non-majors.
+The many programs currently offered takes place during the summer and are led by a Grand Valley State University faculty member.
 Longer stays can be arranged, however, through Grand Valley's institutional ties with colleges and universities in most regions of the world.

 For more information, students should contact the Padnos International Center at (616) 331-3898.

 Chile: Intensive Spanish language studies for fall and winter semesters or nine-week spring term at the University of Bío Bío in Chillán, Chile.

 China: Faculty-led Intensive Mandarin summer program in Nanjing; one or two semester programs at East China Normal University in Shanghai.